SAP-samples/teched2023-AD263/exercises/ex0/README.md

 Keep the demo app open in a separate tab of your browser.
 During this excercise we will come back here multiple times.

-## Cloud ALM instrumentation of the Demo Application (Optional)
+## Cloud ALM instrumentation of the Demo Application

 The complete procedure how to instrument customer developed applications is described in the SAP Cloud ALM Expert Portal
 <https://support.sap.com/en/alm/sap-cloud-alm/operations/expert-portal/data-collection-infrastructure.html>

 See also the Hands-On XP261 Observability for Your SAP BTP Applications with SAP Cloud ALM for a step-by-step explanation.
+For the purpose of this session the instrumentation has been already provided.

 ## Trigger Exception from Demo Application